1 Peter 3:1

 and keep a good conscience so that in the thing in which you are slandered, those who revile your good behavior in Christ will be put to shame.

 (a) Keep a good conscience.
-Don’t let those slanderers and their false accusations get to you.
+Don’t let lies and false accusations get to you.

-(d) Put to shame.
-When the truth comes out, those who slandered you will be embarrassed over the shoddy way the treated you.
+(e) Put to shame.
+When the truth comes out, those who slandered you will be embarrassed over the shoddy way they treated you.

 1 Peter 3:17